open-toolchain/tekton-catalog/README.md

   | slack | slack |
   | toolchain | otc |

-  The task new names are listed in the followin table:
+  The task new names are listed in the following table:

   | Folder | Old task name | New task name |
   |--------|---------------|---------------|